Welcome to The Bandera County Animal Control Website

 -PUBLIC SAFETY ANNOUNCEMENT-

-On Wednesday, June 26, 2019, the Bandera County Sheriff’s Office was notified of a raccoon that tested positive for the rabies virus.
+On Friday, May 29, 2020, the Bandera County Sheriff’s Office was notified of a fox that tested positive for the rabies virus.
+The incident took place in the 2000 block of Thomas Creek Rd., located in Tarpley.
 Area residents are asked to be extremely cautious around wild animals, and to closely monitor their pets.
 This includes no outside feeding and no handling of any animal that has not been vaccinated against the rabies virus.

 If you see any stray animal, or suspect any animal of being rabid, please contact our dispatch at (830) 796-3771, or call 911 if it’s an emergency.